-In Japanese, 乗る (Noru) is when you get on yourself. 乗せる (Noseru) is when you put someone or something on.
-Let’s learn the correct particles with Joy and Ken!
+乗る (Noru) is when YOU get on. 乗せる (Noseru) is when you put something (or someone) on.
+This distinction is crucial when asking for a ride!
+Let’s learn with Joy and Ken.

 🗣 Conversation Scene